Check it out

 I want fewer people sent to jails for minor offenses.
 Almost everybody today seems to accept that marijuana is not the devil weed we’d been told.
 The waste of money and people pursuing that policy is killing us.

-While a woman’s right to making decisions about her body are paramount, I greatly desire to see fewer abortions and feel that can best be achieved by limiting unwanted pregnancies through education and availability of contraception.
+While a woman’s right to making decisions about her body is paramount, I greatly desire to see fewer abortions and feel that can best be achieved by limiting unwanted pregnancies through education and availability of contraception.

 I would like to see public education return to teaching needed skills and knowledge, including vocational, without worrying about pointless standardized tests.
 And take care of kids with special needs, including those needing a good meal.
 Also, please fix it so students can get a college education without going deeply into debt.